wfroese/wfroese.github.io/_posts/2020-08-29-evaluating-software-team-effectiveness.md

 cover_alt_text: a speedometer
 description: Thoughts on evaluating the effectiveness of software teams
 ---
 I used to be a software developer, and I had one job.
 Now I manage a software team, so I have like 87 jobs, including my old one.
-Now that I run a team, one of the questions I have to ask myself on a regular basis is ~~"how can I delegate 100% of my work to other people"~~, I mean, "how effective is my development team right now"?
+Now that I run a team one of the questions I have to ask myself on a regular basis is ~~"how can I delegate 100% of my work to other people"~~ "how effective is my development team right now"?
 A lot has been written on this obviously, but what I need is a concise summary that I can refer to regularly to make sure we're still on track.

 <!--end_excerpt-->